Commercial Pilot License

 Commercial Pilot License Course Training

 The FAA requires students to log a minimum of 65 total flight hours in order to be eligible for the Commercial Pilot Multi-Engine Land Certificate.
 Further, they require 18 hours for the Single-Engine Initial Certificate.
 Finally, the FAA requires 10 for the Single-Engine Add-On Rating.
 Most importantly, Epic students typically complete within the required total flight hours for each of our Commercial Pilot courses.
+Check out this video on Epic’s CPL course.

 Commercial Pilot License Course Tuition